 Counties with available parcel data are highlighted in dark blue.

-Parcel lines and points are shown in light blue.
+Parcel lines and points are showin in light blue.
 Clicking on a parcel point opens a popup bubble showing attributes for that parcel

-In Google Earth, click on a parcel's icon to show a bubble containing it's information.
-Within the bubble, click the Parcel Id value to link to the property's webpage at the local taxing authority's website.
-Click the Address value to jump to a Real Estate Portal USA map of the property.
+In Google Earth, click on a parcel's icon to show a bubble containing its information.
+Within the bubble, click the Parcel ID value to link to the property's webpage at the local taxing authority's website.

 A parcel's icon type corresponds to its land use.
 The icon types are: